 Federal law requires that the financial aid academic standard must be at least as strict as the school's standard for students enrolled in the same educational program who are not receiving Federal Title IV assistance.
 Additionally, federal law requires that for programs longer than two academic years, students must have a C average or its equivalent by the end of the second year (regardless of how many credits they have accrued) or have an academic standing consistent with the requirement for graduation.
 The Financial Aid Office reviews the GPA at the end of the spring semester.
-Students who are suspended from financial aid may appeal to the Academic Honors, Standards and Selection Committee (AHSSC).
-The decision of the Academic Honors, Standards and Selection Committee (AHSSC) is final as related to this measurement.
+Students who are suspended from financial aid may appeal to the Financial Aid SAP Committee.
+The decision of the committee is final as related to this measurement.

-Quantitative / Pace Standard (Percentage of Credit Hours Passed):
+Quantitative/Pace Standard (Percentage of Credit Hours Passed):

 The Financial Aid Office reviews the completion rate at the end of the spring semester.
-Students who are suspended from financial aid as related to this measurement may appeal to the Academic Honors, Standards and Selection Committee (AHSSC).
+Students who are suspended from financial aid as related to this measurement may appeal to the Financial Aid SAP Appeals Committee.

-Students must minimally pass 70% of their cumulative "overall combined" credits attempted to remain in "Good Standing" for financial aid.
+Students must minimally pass 67% of their cumulative "overall combined" credits attempted to remain in "Good Standing" for financial aid.
 Grades of "A", "B", "C", or "D" count as credit hours passed.
 All courses for credit will be counted as hours attempted including withdrawals, incompletes, repeated coursework, and coursework graded as "WD", "WF", "WA", and "F".
 "Overall combined" includes college level coursework and remedial / developmental coursework.
-The 70% pass rate is determined by dividing the cumulative "overall combined" number of credit hours the student has passed by the "overall combined" cumulative number of hours the student has attempted.
+The 67% pass rate is determined by dividing the cumulative "overall combined" number of credit hours the student has passed by the "overall combined" cumulative number of hours the student has attempted.
 We may exclude from the SAP quantitative/pace calculations any credits a student attempted but could not complete due to the COVID-19 national emergency.
 It is not necessary for a student to have filed a SAP appeal for a school to exercise this flexibility, but you must have reasonably determined that the student's failure to complete those credits was the result of a COVID-19 related circumstance.
-Allowable circumstances include, but are not limited to: illness of the student or family member, need to become a caregiver or first responder, economic hardship, added work hours, loss of childcare, inability to continue with classes via distance education, and inability to access wi-fi due to closed facilities.
+Allowable circumstances include but are not limited to illness of the student or family member, need to become a caregiver or first responder, economic hardship, added work hours, loss of childcare, inability to continue with classes via distance education, and inability to access wi-fi due to closed facilities.